Deion Sanders: Atlanta Braves (1991–1994)

 Sanders later signed with the Atlanta Braves for the 1991 MLB season.
+However, he was assigned to the Triple-A Richmond Braves in early May after losing playing time to Otis Nixon before returning to Atlanta in late June.
 On July 31, Sanders hit a key three-run homer to spark a comeback win against the Pittsburgh Pirates during the Braves' run to the National League West Division title.
-However, he had to leave the Braves the very next day to report to the Atlanta Falcons because of a clause in his NFL contract and missed the postseason.
+However, he left the Braves the very next day to report to the Atlanta Falcons because of a clause in his NFL contract and missed the postseason.
 Before the 1992 season, Sanders reworked his NFL deal, whereby he still reported to the Falcons for training camp in August, but was allowed to rejoin the Braves for the postseason.

 During the 1992 season, his best year in the majors, Sanders hit .304 for the team, stole 26 bases, and led the NL with 14 triples in 97 games.
 In four games of the 1992 World Series, Sanders batted .533 with four runs, eight hits, two doubles, and one RBI while playing with a broken bone in his foot.
 His batting average, on-base percentage, slugging percentage, total bases and win probability added each led the team in the series.
 Despite Sanders' performance, the Braves ultimately lost to the Toronto Blue Jays in six games.
 In Game 3, he narrowly avoided being a victim of what would have been only the second triple play in World Series history (following Bill Wambsganss' unassisted triple play in 1920).
 With Sanders on second base and Terry Pendleton on first, David Justice hit a deep fly ball to center field that Blue Jays center fielder Devon White unexpectedly caught with a leaping effort.
 Pendleton passed Sanders on the bases for the second out, but umpire Bob Davidson called Sanders safe after he scampered back to second base.
 Replays showed that Toronto third baseman Kelly Gruber tagged him on the heel before he returned to second.